Measurement of $|V_{cb}|$ with $B_s^0 \to D_s^{(*)-} \mu^+ \nu_{\mu}$ decays: Selection and expected sample composition

 A total of $2.72\times 10^5$ $\Dsm\mup$ and $0.82\times 10^5$ $\Dm\mup$ candidates satisfy the selection criteria.
 Simulation is used to describe all sources of \bquark-hadron decays contributing to these inclusive samples.
 Assuming for \bsDs and \bsDsS decays the same branching fractions as for \bdD and \bdDS, respectively, \bsDs and \bsDsS decays are expected to constitute about 30\% and 60\% of the inclusive sample of the selected $\Dsm\mup$ candidates, while \bdD and \bdDS decays are expected to constitute about 50\% and 30\% of the $\Dm\mup$ sample.
 The lower expected fraction of semimuonic decays into \DSorDsS mesons for \Bd decays compared to \Bs decays is due to the branching fraction of $\DSm\to\Dm X$ decays.
 A significant background originates from \BorBs semimuonic decays into excited \DorDsm states other than \DSorDsSm, indicated inclusively as $\DorDs^{**-}$ hereafter, or from decays with a nonresonant combination of a \DorDsorSm with pions.
 All these decays are referred to as feed-down background in the following.
 The sum of all feed-down background sources from \Bd decays is expected to total about 9\% of the $\Dm\mup$ sample.
 For \Bs decays less experimental information is available to estimate the $\D_s^{**-}$ feed-down contamination to the $\Dsm\mup$ sample.
 The decays considered here are those into $D_{s0}^{*}(2317)^-$ and $D_{s1}(2460)^-$ mesons, because these states have a mass below the kinematic threshold required to decay strongly into $DK$ or $D^*K$ final states.
 Decays into the $D_{s1}(2536)^-$ meson are also considered, even if this state is above the $D^*K$ threshold, because it has been observed to decay to a \Dsm meson~\cite{PDG2018}.
 Branching fractions for these \Bs decays are not known, but, based on the yields measured in Ref.~\cite{LHCb-PAPER-2017-004}, they are estimated to be a few percent of the $\Dsm\mup$ sample.
 Background from semileptonic \Bu decays into a $\Dm\mup X$ final state is expected to be about 9\% of the $\Dm\mup$ sample, including both semimuonic and semitauonic decays, with $\taup\to\mup\neum\neutb$.
-Semitauonic \BorBs decays are estimated to contribute less than 1\% to both the $\Dsm\mup$ and $\Dm\mup$ samples.
+Semitauonic \BorBs decays are estimated to contribute less than 1\% to both the $\Dsm\mup$ and $\Dm\mup$ samples, comprising all decays into \DorDsorSm mesons and their excited states.
+In the case of \Bs decays, as no experimental information is available, assumptions based on measurements of \Bd decays are made, and the same $\D_s^{**-}$ states considered for the semimuonic decays are included.
 Background can also originate from \Bu, \Bd, \Bs or \Lb decaying into a pair of charm hadrons, where one hadron is the fully reconstructed \DorDsm candidate and the other decays semileptonically.
 While this background is expected to be negligible in the $\Dm\mup$ sample, it is estimated to be about 2\% of the $\Dsm\mup$ sample, following Ref.~\cite{LHCb-PAPER-2017-004}.
 Such decays include $\BorBs\to\DorDsorSm\DorDsp$, $\Bp\to\Dbar{}^{\scalebox{0.4}{(}*\scalebox{0.4}{)}0}\DorDSp$, $\Bs\to\Dz\Dsm\Kp$, $\Bs\to\Dm\Dsp\Kz$, $\Lb\to\Lc\DsorDsSm X$, and $\Lb\to\Dsp\Lz\mu^-\bar{\nu}_\mu X$.
 Cross-feed semileptonic \Bs decays can be neglected in the inclusive $\Dm\mup$ sample, whereas those of \Bd and \Bu decays to final states with a \Dsm candidate and an unreconstructed kaon, such as $\B\to\DsorDsSm K \mup\neum$, must be considered in the $\Dsm\mup$ sample.
 This contamination is estimated to be at most 2\%.